Canadian Astrology Conference ReviewSeptember 29, 2019

 This conference was conducted in Latvian and my lecture was translated by consecutive translation.
 It did mean I couldn’t quite follow the lectures of the other astrologers on every point.
 But I had plenty of help from the other astrologers.
 I have to say, I found this group to be vibrant and enthusiastic.
 It warms the cockles of the heart to see such successful astrologers in different parts of the world.
 With just under 100 attendees, it was the largest group I had spoken to outside of India.
 I received a lovely certificate for my efforts as well as some flowers.

-I was delighted by the evening entertainment.
+I was also delighted by the evening entertainment.
 There was great food.
 And this really cool game that allowed me to practice my newly acquired Latvian.
 There was also a sketch artist who created wonderful caricatures.
 An astro backdrop for stunning mementos was installed too.
-Such a great ideas! for this utterly charming conference.
+Such a great ideas for this utterly charming conference!

 Later that weekend, I taught a workshop for Liga’s school.
 I also had the opportunity to check out the beautiful city of Riga.
-I learned a lot about the history of the area.
+I learned a lot about the history of the area and bought some amber jewellery.
 Eventually, Liga and I hatched some plans for some midsummer festivities.
 Apparently, according to Liga, these involve beer and skinny-dipping (!!) as part of the national celebration.

 I loved the opportunity to explore beautiful Riga.
 I learned that the power of astrology around the world should never be underestimated.
 Would I go to Latvia again?
 Oh yes!
 In a heart beat!